 This state of health could also be counterproductive to the organization’s advancement; affecting the relationship between the management and its employees negatively.

 Most employees like the thought of being at liberty to work without supervision and monitoring employees remove that feeling.

 Some employees argue that control kills their confidence level as it makes them feel incompetent.
 Invasion of privacy makes your team conscious of their immediate surroundings, such that they want to keep all personal belongings and activities out of sight.

 As much as monitoring employees increase their productivity, the feeling of always being watched increases the stress on the staff and invariably leads to uneasiness.

 Workers want to be sure they have some level of control on how they carry out company tasks, though in the interest of the enterprise.
 And so, the staff feel the need to unwind by socializing a bit, as a way to be in top spirit when he or she gets back to work.

-As much as it is ok to keep a tab of your staff’s activities using the monitoring software, the employer must thread with cautions to avoid certain privacy issues or going overboard.
+As much as it is ok to keep a tab of your staff’s activities using the monitoring software, the employer must thread with caution to avoid certain privacy issues or going overboard.

 No law exists prohibiting the use of employee monitoring software, but the employer can inform staff of being monitored or ensure the company pays for the purchase of the tools used to track staff.
 In other situations, the company can get the consent of staff before tracking devices.